kentuck's studio artist program

 I believe my art performs best when it subtly blends many styles, influences, and media into something unique for that moment.
 A lot of my work uses themes of nature and historical popular culture references.
 The mediums I have been using most are acrylics, paint markers, and spray paint.
 I also enjoy making sculpture.
 I usually make those out of sculpey or foam and sometimes adhere them to found objects.
 My main process starts by writing down ideas throughout the day and later revising them into drawings.
 Depending on the idea in the drawing, I then choose a medium to start working with.
 When it all goes well, I finish with a fully realized illustration, painting, or sculpture.

 Kerry Kennedy’s first love is pottery and sculptural ceramics.
-She has thrown pottery for over ten years.
+She has thrown pottery for over fifteen years.
 As a student, Kennedy was deeply interested in sculptural works that fused thrown forms with organic aesthetics.
 These ideas are always influencing even the most functional shapes of mugs and bowls.
-Her passion for creative anachronism of the rennaisance period takes her to several festivals throughout the nation each year.
+Her passion for creative anachronism of the renaissance period takes her to several festivals throughout the nation each year.

 Scott is an accomplished folk artist who was raised in Fayette, Alabama.
 He fondly recollects times during his childhood when he observed folk artist Jimmy Lee Sudduth create his now-famous mud paintings.
 Scott is a graduate of Samford University (B.A.), New Orleans Baptist Theological Seminary (M.Div) and Luther Rice Seminary (D.Min).
 Scott is an ordained minister who lives in Nothport, Alabama.
 He has exhibited in Kentuck's Hotel Indigo Gallery and the Teer Gallery and has been a Kentuck Artist in the Schools for three years.
 He attends over 20 festivals every calendar year.
 He is a minister, and author of Reasonable Doubt — A Case for LGBTQ Inclusion in the Institutions of Marriage and Church.
 For more information, click here.